-The Ontario's Ministry of Northern Development and Mines (the "MNDM") has declined the Company's request for a waiver of mining land taxes on the patented land rights currently comprising the bulk of the Company's Project 81.
+Ontario's Ministry of Northern Development and Mines (the "MNDM") has declined the Company's request for a waiver of mining land taxes on the patented land rights currently comprising the bulk of the Company's Project 81.
 The Company replied to the MNDM's earlier rejection of Noble's waiver request with further submissions seeking mitigation of the mining land taxes assessed.
-The MNDM has now confirmed that these further submissions were rejected, and that the outstanding balance of mining land taxes owing on these properties for 2012, through 2016 approximates \$1,118,793.
+The MNDM has now confirmed that these further submissions were rejected, and that the outstanding balance of mining land taxes owing on these properties for 2012, through 2016 approximates \$1,119,933.

-The MNDM has confirmed that interest on these outstanding amounts has been waived and will not begin to accrue until 60 days after the MNDM's invoice for 2016 mining land taxes has been issued.
+Interest on these outstanding amounts began accruing in the quarter ended May 31, 2016, having begun to accrue 60 days after the MNDM's invoice for 2016 mining land taxes was issued).

-The Company intends to pursue further discussions seeking a reversal of the MNDM's decision, as well as to consider other related steps seeking a reduction or elimination of mining land taxes on the patented mineral rights included in Project 81.
+The Company is considering steps and measures that would result in a reduction or elimination of mining land taxes on the patented mineral rights included in Project 81.